British Rail Class 40: Prototypes

-British Railways originally ordered ten Class 40s, then known as "English Electric Type 4s", as evaluation prototypes.
+British Railways originally ordered ten Class 40s, then known as English Electric Type 4s, as evaluation prototypes.
 They were built at the Vulcan Foundry in Newton-le-Willows, Lancashire.
-The first locomotive, D200, was delivered to Stratford on 14 March 1958.
-Following fitter and crew training, D200 made its passenger début on an express train from London Liverpool Street to on 18 April 1958.
-Five of the prototypes, Nos.
-D200, D202-D205, were trialled on similar services on the former Great Eastern routes, whilst the remaining five, Nos.
-D201, D206-D209, worked on Great Northern services on the East Coast Main Line.
+The first locomotive, D200, was delivered to Stratford Works on 14 March 1958.
+Following fitter and crew training, D200 made its passenger début on an express train from to on 18 April 1958.
+Five of the prototypes, nos.
+D200, D202-D205, were trialled on similar services on the former Great Eastern routes, whilst the remaining five, nos.
+D201, D206-D209, worked Great Northern services on the East Coast Main Line.

-Sir Brian Robertson, then chairman of the British Transport Commission, was less than impressed, believing that the locomotives lacked the power to maintain heavy trains at high speed and were too expensive to run in multiple – opinions that were later proved to be correct.
+Sir Brian Robertson, then chairman of the British Transport Commission, was less than impressed; he believed that the locomotives lacked the power to maintain heavy trains at high speed and were too expensive to run in multiple – opinions that were later proved to be correct.
 Airing his views at the regional boards prompted others to break cover and it was agreed that later orders would be uprated to 2,500 hp (a change that was never applied).
-Direct comparisons on the Great Eastern Main Line showed they offered little advantage over the "Britannia" class steam locomotives when driven well, and the Eastern Region declined to accept further machines as they deemed them unsuitable to replace the Pacific steam locomotives on the East Coast Main Line, preferring to hold on until the "Deltic" Class 55 diesels were delivered.
+Direct comparisons on the Great Eastern Main Line showed they offered little advantage over the "Britannia" class steam locomotives when driven well, and the Eastern Region declined to accept further machines, as comparisons showed little performance advantages over the Class A4 steam locomotives on the East Coast Main Line, they preferred to hold on until the more powerful Class 55 "Deltics" were delivered.

 The London Midland Region was only too pleased, as the Eastern Region's decision released additional locomotives to replace their ageing steam fleet.
 The West Coast Main Line had been starved of investment for many years and the poor track and generally lower speeds (when compared to the East Coast route) suited Class 40s, as the need to hold trains at speed for long periods simply did not exist and it better took advantage of their fairly rapid acceleration.